 Using the automatic cycle on a bread machine from start to finish is fraught with pitfalls.
 Although you might get lucky and it works, often it doesn’t.
 I don’t care for the odds so I choose to take more control.

-3. I already have a bread machine but I need some good recipes.
-So what do you recommend?
+I already have a bread machine but I need some good recipes.
+What do you recommend?

 You’ll find over 50 recipes designed to be mixed up in a bread machine from this website alone.

 What do you recommend if I have no oven and need to bake my bread inside the machine?

 First, read this post for lots of general tips about using a bread machine.
 I would start out with this recipe for Sweet-Milk White Bread.
 It’s a winner.
 If you prefer something more substantial try this recipe for Cracked Wheat Berry Bread.